2023 FIFA Women's World Cup bids: Withdrawn bids

-AFC
+Japan

 Japan considered bidding on the tournament after declining its initial intention to bid on the 2019 FIFA Women's World Cup.
 Japan Football Association vice president Kozo Tashima is reported to have said that the facilities will be renovated and ready for the World Cup.
 On 20 February 2019 The Japan Football Association announced that it will go forward with a long-planned bid to host the 2023 Women's World Cup.
 On 5 July 2019 Japan unveiled its bid logo along with the slogan "Time to Fly".
 The bid included eight stadiums, including several venues that are set to play host to the 2020 Summer Olympics football tournament.

 Though it was included on the final bid list, the JFA withdrew its bid to host the tournament on 22 June 2020, citing Brazil's withdrawal as unifying the CONMEBOL vote for Colombia, ASEAN Football Federation's backing of Australia and New Zealand, and the unlikelihood of its bid being successful due to the delayed Tokyo 2020 women's football tournament, as the Olympics being postponed to 2021.
 The JFA also suggested that without the burden of hosting the tournament, it could provide more resources to its national team in the hope of winning the tournament.
 After Japan's withdrawal, the Asian Football Confederation endorsed the Australia-New Zealand bid.

-CONMEBOL
+Brazil

 Brazil formally submitted its bid for the 2023 FIFA Women's World Cup on 13 December 2019.
 The Brazilian Football Confederation had planned to use eight stadiums in eight cities in this bid – all of which were used in tournaments such as the 2013 FIFA Confederations Cup, 2014 FIFA World Cup, 2016 Summer Olympics and 2019 Copa América.
 According to the bid, the final would have been played in the Maracanã Stadium, in Rio de Janeiro.

 Though it was included in the final bid list, the Brazilian Football Confederation withdrew its bid on 8 June 2020, citing an inability to provide federal government guarantees due to "economic and fiscal austerity" stemming from the COVID-19 pandemic in Brazil.

-Potential bids
+Other expressions of interest

+Argentina

 Argentina formally submitted an expression of interest, but was not included among the final bids submitted.

+Belgium

 Belgium was listed as candidates on FIFA's list in August 2019, but was no longer on the updated list in September 2019.

+Bolivia

 Bolivia was listed as a candidate on FIFA's list in August 2019, but was no longer on the updated list in September 2019.